A Public Service of Santa Fe Community College

 The City of Santa Fe is cutting ties with the Interfaith Community Shelter on Cerrillos Road.

-In a vote last night during a long and tense city council meeting, members of the board decided by a tally of 8 to 1 to end the lease by July 31 with Interfaith, also known as Pete’s Place.
+In a vote last night during a long and tense city council meeting, the council decided by a tally of 7 to 1 to end the lease on July 31 with Interfaith, also known as Pete’s Place.

 Councilors said rising safety concerns around the shelter demonstrate it needs new leadership.